IsmaelBortoluzzi/Survey-Maker-API/README.md

 This is an application created to conduct surveys for researches, like google forms.
 Reports are easy to be implemented in the future, mainly due to the concise database schema of the surveys and answered surveys.
+The authentication method is JWT

 ## Starting